 While framed prints are understandably popular, there are plenty of other types of wall art out there to browse, including canvas prints.
 Similar in spirit to how traditional paintings were created, canvas prints nowadays are made by printing an image onto canvas, which is then stretched over a frame, typically using a gallery-wrapping technique.

 These prints usually come unframed, although you can add a frame yourself if you so choose.
 Canvas art is a good option if you want to make a statement, especially when paired with traditional framed prints on a gallery wall.
 No matter what your style is, you're sure to find a canvas print you like, whether you're looking for a scenic landscape, abstract print, or graphic lettering.

 Here, the best canvas prints for every style.

-If you're looking for a colorful statement piece, this print found on Society6 should be your first choice.
+Overall, Society6 is an excellent place to source prints of any kind, including canvas prints of unique designs from various artists around the world.
+If you're particularly looking for a colorful statement piece, this landscape photography print should be your first choice.
 It features a photograph of a Moroccan wall in varying shades of pink, ideal if you need a splash of color without going too bold.
 Hang it on your gallery wall with more muted prints to really make it pop, or place it on its own to create a little vignette in your space.

 This piece is available in three sizes ranging from 13 x 17 inches to 24 x 31 inches, and is printed on a fine cotton-poly blend matte canvas with long-lasting inks.
 It comes with a wire or sawtooth hanger depending on size, but take note that hanging hardware is sold separately.